The Life of a Showgirl Part 3: Work

 I think a lot of us would love to be on stage at the Eras tour.
 How fun!
 But how many of us want to call up carnivals and ask for a spot to sing our songs?
 Lug around equipment, call record labels, keep going despite no no no….for years?
 That’s what Taylor and her family did!

 The gold-medal sprinter Allyson Felix echos this same sentiment.
 Felix talks about “what everyone saw: the medals, the glory the ‘perfect’ moments.”
-But no one saw the training “year after year, injuries, doubt, always showing up.“ Consistency, not perfection, is the real life of a sprinter.
+But no one saw the training “year after year, injuries, doubt, always showing up.“ Consistency is the life of a sprinter.
 Felix talks about how the win won’t change you, but the journey will shape you.

 In the Eras Tour doc, Swift says, “people will be jealous of what you have.
 They will never be jealous of what you did to get it.”
 If we want to make it in any profession, we can’t just fall in love with the show.
 We have to dedicate our lives to the grind.